 Questions from friends, family, and people in the community

-**Please note that MCS (Multiple Chemical Sensitivity) is sometimes referred to as Toxic Injury, EI and TILT**
+**Please note that MCS (Multiple Chemical Sensitivity) is sometimes referred to as Toxic Injury, Environmental Illness and Toxicant Induced Loss of Tolerance TILT**

 What is MCS?
 I have never heard of it, is it a real thing?

 The American Academy of Environmental Medicine says that MCS is a very real chronic medical condition which is often quite devastating and at times can be a completely disabling illness.

 MCS is a condition where your body reacts severely to synthetic and/or processed chemicals found in everyday products.
 Each person with MCS reacts to different products, and reactions vary from person to person.
 Some symptoms include dizziness, shortness of breath, cognitive and memory impairment, gastrointestinal issues, anaphylaxis, and a host of other symptoms from a multitude of body systems.
 Everyday products that can trigger a reaction include perfume, air freshener, hygiene products, laundry products, cleaning products, paint, construction materials, newly acquired products, makeup, vehicle exhaust, etc.

 Also click here to read about measures taken by other European countries for MCS.

 What can I do if I want to visit you?
 What preparations have to be made so you don’t have a reaction?